2005–06 Middlesbrough F.C. season: The end of the McClaren era

 The end of the season also brought about the end of Steve McClaren's spell as manager of Boro – his final match in charge being the 4–0 UEFA Cup final loss to Sevilla.
 After Sven-Göran Eriksson announced he would resign as England manager after the 2006 World Cup, the FA began their search for a new coach.
 After a prolonged and controversial search for the new manager, the FA appointed Steve McClaren as manager with Terry Venables as his number two.

-Middlesbrough fans saw this as a blessing in disguise, as it seemed like McClaren has taken Boro as far as he could and the time was right for a change.
+Middlesbrough fans saw this as a blessing in disguise, as it seemed like McClaren had taken Boro as far as he could and the time was right for a change.
 The fans experienced highs and lows with Boro under McClaren, including their first ever trophy and a UEFA Cup final.
 However, their league position had suffered as a consequence.
 McClaren left Middlesbrough with the following record: